Maria (2019 film): Plot

-Greg tells Maria that he hated being the one to have to put her down after Ricardo’s gang put a bounty on her.
+Greg tells Maria that he hated being the one to have to put her down after Ricardo's gang put a bounty on her.
 During a flashback it is revealed that they were about to square down gun to gun, but he gave her pills to take to give her an easy death.
 He took her to Kaleb to go show him her body.
 Back in the present he tells her that she was the reason he retired, and to never think that no good could happen to her because as long as she was breathing, she had an opportunity to find happiness.
 She asks him for equipment.
-Victor goes to Kaleb and tells him he’s taking over because the factory is in ashes.
-Kaleb pulls a gun on Victor and tells him, he’s going to kill him.
-Victor takes the gun and puts it to his forehead and tells him to pull the trigger, but he can’t do it.
-Kaleb screams at Victor I’m going to kill you as he walks out.
+Victor goes to Kaleb and tells him he's taking over because the factory is in ashes.
+Kaleb pulls a gun on Victor and tells him, he's going to kill him.
+Victor takes the gun and puts it to his forehead and tells him to pull the trigger, but he can't do it.
+Kaleb screams at Victor I'm going to kill you as he walks out.

-Maria is sitting in the restaurant watching footage of the burning factory and Sir Greg walks in and says you’re famous.
+Maria is sitting in the restaurant watching footage of the burning factory and Sir Greg walks in and says you're famous.
 He tells her to follow him.
 He takes her to the back where all of his weapons are and tells her that she can take anything because no one is going to dare to come after him because of all the assassins he trained.
-She picks up a knife and tells him she’s also going to need a dress.
+She picks up a knife and tells him she's also going to need a dress.
 Maria walks into a nightclub wearing the new dress and locks eyes with Miru.
 She walks into the restroom and Miru follows shortly after and two of Kaleb's men block the entrance.
-They argue briefly over which one of them is better then begin to fight.
-The fight ends with Maria bashing Miru’s head into the corner of the vanity then digging her heel into her skull, killing her.
+They argue briefly over which one of them is better than begin to fight.
+The fight ends with Maria bashing Miru's head into the corner of the vanity then digging her heel into her skull, killing her.
 The men hear this and become concerned, rushing into the bathroom.
 Maria quickly disarms one of them and shoots them both.
 She walks out of the bathroom, encounters a few more men, easily dispatches them then heads upstairs.
 She sits down with the club manager on a couch and asks where Kaleb is.
 He gives her a phone where she can contact and him and as she walks away he says give my regards to your family.
 She put her knife to his throat, forced him to eat a handful of drugs, then threw all of the money inside of a duffel bag over to the people in the club.